-SUB JECT: Leave Which Qualifies as Leave under the Federal Family and Medical Care Leave Act (FMLA) and California Family Rights Act (CFRA) On (date) , we were notified of your need to take leave due to: the bir rth of your child, or the placement of a child with you for adoption or foster care; or a serio ous health condition that makes you unable to perform the essential functions of your job; a serio to prov ous health condition affecting your $\square$ spouse, $\square$ child, $\square$ parent, for which you are needed vide care.
-You conti notified nue until us that you need this leave beginning on and that you expect leave to about (date) FML a right a right the sequive from the company the c A/CFRAnt under to above. ame contained job leave.
-It continuation A/CFRA vised that your need to take leave is for an FMLA/CFRA qualifying excuse, and a leave will run concurrently with your leave.
-Pursuant to the FMLA/CFRA, you have the FMLA/CFRA for up to 12 weeks of unpaid leave in a 12-month period for the reasons Also, your health benefits must be maintained during any period of unpaid leave under aditions as if you continued to work, and you must be reinstated to the same or an o with the same pay, benefits, and terms and conditions of employment on your return If you do not return to work following FMLA/CFRA leave for a reason other than: (1) ion, recurrence, or onset of a serious health condition which would entitle you to a leave; or (2) other circumstances beyond your control, you may be required to reimburse are of health insurance premiums paid on your behalf during your FMLA/CFRA leave.
-This is to info orm you that: 1.
-The re equested leave $\square$ will $\square$ will not be counted against your annual FMLA/CFRA leave ment.
-2. If requare not will will not be required to furnish medical certification of a serious health condition. aired, you must furnish certification by, (must be at least 15 days after you tified of this requirement) or we may delay the commencement of your leave until the cation is submitted.
+SUBJECT: Leave Which Qualifies as Leave under the Federal Family and Medical Care Leave Act (FMLA) and California Family Rights Act (CFRA)

+On , we were notified of your need to take leave due to: (date)

+\Box the birth of your child, or the placement of a child with you for adoption or foster care; or

+- a serious health condition that makes you unable to perform the essential functions of your job; or - □ a serious health condition affecting your □ spouse, □ child, □ parent, for which you are needed to provide care.

+You notified us that you need this leave beginning on and that you expect leave to continue until about (date)

+Please be advised that your need to take leave is for an FMLA/CFRA qualifying excuse, and FMLA/CFRA leave will run concurrently with your leave.
+Pursuant to the FMLA/CFRA, you have a right under the FMLA/CFRA for up to 12 weeks of unpaid leave in a 12-month period for the reasons listed above.
+Also, your health benefits must be maintained during any period of unpaid leave under the same conditions as if you continued to work, and you must be reinstated to the same or an equivalent job with the same pay, benefits, and terms and conditions of employment on your return from leave.
+If you do not return to work following FMLA/CFRA leave for a reason other than: (1) the continuation, recurrence, or onset of a serious health condition which would entitle you to FMLA/CFRA leave; or (2) other circumstances beyond your control, you may be required to reimburse us for our share of health insurance premiums paid on your behalf during your FMLA/CFRA leave.

+This is to inform you that:

+- 1. The requested leave \square will \square will not be counted against your annual FMLA/CFRA leave entitlement. - 2.
+You □ will □ will not be required to furnish medical certification of a serious health condition.
+If required, you must furnish certification by , (must be at least 15 days after you are notified of this requirement) or we may delay the commencement of your leave until the certification is submitted.

 - 3. The City will require you to substitute accrued paid leave(vacation or sick time) for unpaid FMLA/CFRA leave. - 4(a).
 The City will continue to pay medical and dental insurance premiums as provided in your MOU during the period of FMLA/CFRA leave. - (b).
 The City will not maintain your optional insurance coverage (optional cancer insurance, optional group life insurance, optional short term disability insurance) while you are on unpaid FMLA/CFRA leave or unpaid time off following FMLA/CFRA leave.
 The Risk Manager's office will contact you regarding procedures for payments of premiums for any optional coverage you wish to continue during any unpaid absence. - 5.
-You will will not be required to present a fitness-for-duty certificate prior to being reinstated to employment.
-If such certification is required but not received, your return to work may be delayed until the certification is provided. - While on leave, you may be required to furnish us with periodic reports of your status and intent to return to work.
+You \square will \square will not be required to present a fitness-for-duty certificate prior to being reinstated to employment.
+If such certification is required but not received, your return to work may be delayed until the certification is provided. - 6.
+While on leave, you may be required to furnish us with periodic reports of your status and intent to return to work.
 If the circumstances of your leave change and you are able to return to work earlier than the date indicated on the reverse side of this form, you will be required to notify us at least two work days prior to the date you intend to report for work. - 7.
 You may be required to furnish recertification relating to a serious health condition.